 The air conditioned/heated barn is divided in half.
 The older side (100+ years) houses a lounge where I make halters, ropes and leather goods for horses, a kitchen, bathroom and nice bedroom.
 The newer side (75+ years) houses the horses and ponies, with 8 stalls, feed room and laundry facilities.
 It opens into an outdoor arena.

-We offer room and board plus lots of play and riding time with the horses.
+We offer room and board in exchange for daily chores.
 I speak English and my husband speaks German and English.
 We are close to Ottawa and Montreal and take our visitors to historical and cultural sites in the area.
 We grow most of our own vegetables and eat only organic meat grown by our friends.
-In addition to the ponies, we have cats and husky sled dogs.
-In the summer we raise our own meat chickens.
+In addition to the ponies, we have cats and an aging husky.
 Most of our visitors from overseas come on a visitor visa and are not allowed to be paid.
-We exchange relationship-based natural horsemanship lessons, trail rides, meals, accommodation and pay entry fees for cultural sites for work on the farm.
+We will exchange relationship-based natural horsemanship lessons, trail rides, and pay entry fees for cultural sites for extra work on the farm.

 We have a nice bedroom with a double bed in the air conditioned/heated barn with bathroom, kitchen and lounge.
 We have several barn cats living in the lounge (not the bedroom).
 Food is mostly organic and cooked at home following an adapted Keto diet.
 We do not eat a standard North American diet.